appliedbinf/el_gato/docs/input_output.md

 * BLAST output indicating the best match for identified alleles.
 [See BLAST output documentation for more information about headers](https://www.ncbi.nlm.nih.gov/books/NBK279684/table/appendices.T.options_common_to_all_blast/) or [here.](headers.md/#blastn-output-headers)

 #### possible_mlsts.txt
-This file would contain all possible ST profiles if el_gato identified multiple possible alleles for any ST loci.
-In addition, if multiple *mompS* alleles were found, the information used to determine the primary allele is reported in two columns: "mompS_reads_support" and "mompS_reads_against." mompS_reads_support indicates the number of reads associated with each allele that contains the reverse sequencing primer in the expected orientation, which suggests that this is the primary allele. mompS_reads_against indicates the number of reads containing the reverse sequencing primer in the wrong orientation and thus demonstrates that this is the secondary allele.
+This file contains all possible ST profiles if el_gato identifies multiple possible alleles for any ST loci.
+In addition, if multiple *mompS* alleles are found, the information used to determine the primary allele is reported in this file in the "mompS_reads_support" and "mompS_reads_against" columns. mompS_reads_support indicates the number of reads associated with each allele that contains the reverse sequencing primer in the expected orientation, suggesting that this is the primary allele. mompS_reads_against indicates the number of reads containing the reverse sequencing primer in the wrong orientation and thus suggesting that this is the secondary allele.
 These values are used to infer which allele is the primary *mompS* allele, and their values can be considered to represent the confidence of this characterization.
 [See Approach subsection for more details](approach.md).

 #### reads_vs_all_ref_filt_sorted.bam
 el_gato maps the provided reads to [a set of reference sequences in the el_gato db directory](https://github.com/appliedbinf/el_gato/blob/main/el_gato/db/ref_gene_regions.fna).
 The mapped reads are then used to extract the sequences present in the sample to identify the alleles and, ultimately, the ST. reads_vs_all_ref_filt_sorted.bam and its associated file reads_vs_all_ref_filt_sorted.bai contains the mapping information used by el_gato.
 The BAM file can be viewed using software such as [IGV](https://software.broadinstitute.org/software/igv/) to understand better the data used by el_gato to make allele calls.
 Additionally, this file is a good starting point for investigating the cause of incorrectly resolved loci.